NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Divine Health.md

 Granted by [[Feats/Divine Health|Divine Health]]

-You gain a +1 status bonus to saves against diseases and poisons
+You gain a +1 status bonus to saves against diseases and poisons.

 *Source: Pathfinder Player Core 2*
 *ORC*